Is Exchangeability better than I.I.D to handle Data Distribution Shifts while Pooling Data for Data-scarce Medical image segmentation?: Method

 \subsection{Handling Data Scarcity through Causal Mediation}

 In data-scarce scenarios, the effective utilization of available samples is crucial.
 One approach focuses on improving the performance of underperforming samples, aligning with the Rawlsian principle \cite{lundgard2020measuring} of prioritizing the worst-off samples.
 While techniques like upweighting show promise, they are impractical here due to the challenge of estimating reliable probability distributions in medical imaging datasets.
-To address this, we introduce causal mediation by incorporating mediator $Z$, as depicted in Fig.~\ref{fig:causal}.
-Derived from the image $X$, $Z$ serves as a differentiable proxy for $Y$, mediating the relationship to enhance performance.
+To address this, we introduce causal mediation by incorporating mediator $Z$, as depicted in Fig.~\ref{fig:intro} c.
+Derived from the image $X$, $Z$ serves as a differentiable proxy for $Y$, mediating the relationship to enhance performance. \footnote{We do not explicitly include the site/scanner variable $S$ because the figure highlights only the variables directly used by the model ($X$, $Z$, $Y$, and the unobserved $U$).
+In practice, $S$ is an observed nuisance factor that influences $X$ (i.e., $S \!\rightarrow\!
+X$), but it does not enter the forward pass or the loss explicitly. $\mathcal{L}_{fd}$ and $\mathcal{L}^\textbf{exch}_\textbf{fd}$ therefore address site-driven variation indirectly (reducing the portion of appearance variability in $Z$ that is attributable to differences in $S$) without requiring site labels.}